Adrienner1988/Recipe-Blog/README.md

 ## ✨ Features
 -Browse and filter by recipe categories
--Submit your own recipes with image
+-Submit your recipes with an image
 -Responsive layout (mobile-first)
 -Detailed recipe view with ingredients and steps -Commenting system per recipe